freaktechnik/jetpack-homepanel/README.md

 ##### addData(newData)
 This is a more efficient way of adding items to the section than setting the data attribute with a concatenated array.
+##### setData(newData)
+Does the same as setting the data attribute but returns a promise that resolves whenever the data is acutally replaced.
 ##### clear()
 Removes all items from the section
 ##### destroy()